Residential Eating Disorder Treatment

 We're making history with the first standalone residential eating disorder treatment center in Michigan.
 Based 12 minutes from downtown Grand Rapids in Marne, Michigan, Sanford CTED residential treatment has a mission to raise the standard of care across the state and fill service gaps.
 Sanford is committed to improving access to services, reducing stigma surrounding mental health, and promoting progress and innovation related to mental health.

-Residential Treatment (RTC)
+Residential Eating Disorder Treatment Program

-- Anorexia Nervosa
+- Anorexia nervosa

-- Bulimia Nervosa
+- Bulimia nervosa

-- Binge Eating Disorder
+- Binge eating disorder

 Treatment Services Offered

-- Crisis prevention and intervention available 24/7
+- Crisis prevention and intervention are available 24/7

 - Structured daily check-in with staff

-- Medication Assisted Treatment (MAT) services, as needed
+- Medication-assisted treatment (MAT) services, as needed

-- Support groups for individual and families
+- Support groups for individuals and families

-- Aftercare/continuing care planning & referrals
+- Aftercare planning and referrals

 - Meal planning and support